© Crown copyright 2020

 - people having immunotherapy or other continuing antibody treatments for cancer

-- people having other targeted cancer treatments which can affect the immune system, such as protein kinase inhibitors or PARP inhibitors
+- people having other targeted cancer treatments that can affect the immune system, such as protein kinase inhibitors or PARP inhibitors

-- people who have had bone marrow or stem cell transplants in the last 6 months, or who are still taking immunosuppression drugs
+- people who have had bone marrow or stem cell transplants in the last 6 months or who are still taking immunosuppression drugs

 - people with severe respiratory conditions including all cystic fibrosis, severe asthma and severe chronic obstructive pulmonary disease (COPD)